07th-mod/python-patcher/README.md

 You can build the bootstrap archives by running make_archives.py

+## Python Development Environment

+The python files should run under both Python 2 and 3 (please try to maintain compatability with both when editing the code).

+The project is currently setup to use with the IDE `Pycharm`, so use IDE this if possible.

 ## HTTPGUI / Web Interface

 The web interface component is located in the httpGUI folder.